 Cons of using Google+:

-- Many people have accounts, but aren't necessarily active on the site.
+- Millions of people have accounts, but aren't necessarily active on the site.

 Pros of using Pinterest: